gurudeepsubramanian-alt/RISC-V-core-implementation/README.md

 # 2‑Stage Pipelined Risc-V Processor: RTL → GDSII

 **VLSI Technology & License Status:** Academic flow using Cadence Genus & Innovus with university licenses.
-Repository contains RTL, testbench, and reproducible TCL; *no foundry IP is included*.
+Repository contains RTL, testbench, and reproducible TCL.

 A compact two‑stage (IF/EX) pipelined **RISC‑V inspired processor** with a lightweight ALU, implemented end‑to‑end from RTL to clean GDSII using a semi‑custom ASIC flow.

-**Overview • Architecture • Results • Getting Started • Docs**

 ---